 Collection Manager: Douwe Zeldenrust, MA

-The Technical Development Department moves at the interface of ICT, research, and cultural heritage.
+The Digital Infrastructure Department moves at the interface of ICT, research, and cultural heritage.
 It also manages several websites on behalf of the Meertens Institute that enable accessibility of general information and reseach results to the general public and to other researchers.

 The Science Committee is a committee appointed by the Royal Netherlands Academy of Arts and Sciences (KNAW) which advises both the management of the institute and the Board of Management of the KNAW.
 At present, the Science Committee includes the following members: